gromacs/gromacs/docs/user-guide/mdp-options.rst

       case :mdp:`rcoulomb` > :mdp:`rvdw` is allowed.
 Currently only
       cut-off, reaction-field, PME or Ewald electrostatics and plain LJ are supported.
-Some :ref:`gmx mdrun` functionality is not yet supported with the :mdp:`Verlet` scheme, but :ref:`gmx grompp` checks for this.
-Native GPU acceleration is only supported with :mdp:`Verlet`.
+Some :ref:`gmx mdrun` functionality is not yet supported with the :mdp-value:`cutoff-scheme=Verlet` scheme, but :ref:`gmx grompp` checks for this.
+Native GPU acceleration is only supported with :mdp-value:`cutoff-scheme=Verlet`.
 With GPU-accelerated PME or with separate PME ranks, :ref:`gmx mdrun` will automatically tune the CPU/GPU load balance by scaling :mdp:`rcoulomb` and the grid spacing.
-This can be turned off with ``mdrun -notunepme``. :mdp:`Verlet` is faster than :mdp:`group` when there is no water, or if :mdp:`group` would use a pair-list buffer to conserve energy.
+This can be turned off with ``mdrun -notunepme``. :mdp-value:`cutoff-scheme=Verlet` is faster than :mdp-value:`cutoff-scheme=group` when there is no water, or if :mdp-value:`cutoff-scheme=group` would use a pair-list buffer to conserve energy.

    .. mdp-value:: group